marcelebbrecht/powerrouting/README.md

 Batch processing
 ----------------

-To quickly run all simulations, go into the simulation directory and execute "./run".
+To quickly run all simulations, go into the simulation directory and execute "./run all" or "./run help" for more infomation about the different modes.
 You will find proper results in results and logs in simulations/logs.

 Simulations with AODV